-MTC must meet state guidelines for attendance requirements, therefore students ARE REQUIRED to attend all classes and labs.
+Marion Technical College (MTC) must meet state guidelines for attendance requirements, therefore students ARE REQUIRED to attend all classes and labs.
 Any missed hours of instruction must be made up hour for hour at an additional student cost of \$25.00 per hour.
-Also, NUR1000 carries the following additional student expenses: TB skin test, uniform for clinical, and (if desired) state examination fee and cost of the textbooks, which vary.
+Also, the NUR1003 course carries the following additional student expenses: TB skin test, uniform for clinical, and (if desired) state examination fee and cost of the textbooks, which vary.

-4 semester hours.
+3 semester hours.
 No course prerequisites.

-- 11 week sessions: 4 hours lecture and 4 hours lab weekly plus 20 additional clinical hours - Fast track sessions: 20 hours lecture and 20 hours lab weekly plus 20 additional clinical hours
+- 15 week sessions: 2.5 hours lecture and 2.5 hours lab weekly, plus 20 additional clinical hours. - Fast track sessions: 20 hours lecture and 20 hours lab weekly, plus 16 additional clinical hours.